-On older versions of UNMS (v0.14.x), Traffic Shaping is manually configured directly on Client Sites.
-On the newer versions (v1.0.0+). it is possible to use the new integrated CRM module to manage Suspension and Traffic Shaping according to ISP business plans and tariffs.
+The integrated CRM module is used to manage Suspension and Traffic Shaping according to ISP business plans and tariffs.
 The management is performed through a service created in CRM and paired with a client site.

 Configuring Traffic Shaping

 There are many ways to perform Traffic Shaping on a network.
-UNMS focuses on two of them:
+UISP focuses on two of them:

 Gateway Only All traffic shaping rules are configured on the main gateway.
 It is important to make sure all internet connections are going through that device in order to make the traffic shaping work correctly.
-UNMS supports multiple gateways with the expectation that there won't be dozens of them.
-We recommend using an EdgeRouter with the latest v2.0.x firmware as the UNMS Gateway router.
+UISP supports multiple gateways with the expectation that there won't be dozens of them.
+We recommend using a UISP-branded gateway device (ex.
+UISP Console, UISP Router) or EdgeRouter running the latest firmware as the UISP Gateway router.

-Follow the steps below to enable the Traffic Shaping feature from UNMS:
+Follow the steps below to enable the Traffic Shaping feature from UISP:

 1. Navigate to the Settings > Network section.

-2. Edit the existing UNMS Gateway router or add a new gateway.
+2. Edit the existing UISP Gateway router or add a new gateway.

 3. Enable the Traffic Shaping feature by changing the Allow Traffic Shaping slider to ON.